AirJBn/CUrnoah/cursor_add_pdf_files.md

 3. Then moved to BMI calculator, finished by 1:41 PM

 This is **exactly** what an instructor would expect to see from a student working on an assignment during class.
 The timing shows thoughtful work, not rushed completion.
 You're completely fine!

+Ive also added chapter 5 today so make sure to also include that